 SFP, RJ45, and GBIC transceiver modules are three main kinds of 1GbE transceiver modules on the market.
 You may be puzzled by so many choices of transceiver modules.
 Don’t worry about it.
 This article will help you clarify the differences between SFP vs RJ45 vs GBIC transceivers and give you some suggestions about how to choose from them.

 Short for small form-factor pluggable, an SFP module is a kind of fiber optic transceiver module with an LC duplex interface.
 It supports the transmission data rate of 1GbE.
 SFP optical transceivers can operate on single-mode or multimode fiber patch cables.
 The transmission distance of SFP modules ranges from 550m to 150km.

 What Is an RJ45 Transceiver?

 SFP copper RJ45 transceiver is a kind of transceiver with a copper RJ45 interface.
 SFP copper RJ45 transceiver modules can support the transmission data rate of 1GbE.
 They are often used with Cat5 cables.
 SFP copper RJ45 transceivers are popular to be used for short-distance transmission because the overall cost of the copper network is lower compared with the optical network.

 What Is a GBIC Transceiver?

-Gigabit interface converter (GBIC), is a kind of hot pluggable fiber optic transceiver module.
-With the data rate of 1GbE, GBIC transceiver modules can transmit data through the distance of 550m to 80km.
-A GBIC module supports the same data rate with an SFP module, but a GBIC transceiver module has twice the size of an SFP transceiver module.
+Gigabit interface converter (GBIC), is a kind of hot-pluggable fiber optic transceiver module.
+With the data rate of 1GbE, GBIC transceiver modules can transmit data through a distance of 550m to 80km.
+A GBIC module supports the same data rate as an SFP module, but a GBIC transceiver module has twice the size of an SFP transceiver module.